elvis-yuan/Disco-RD/README.md

 * Live chat in channels

 ## COOL BITS OF CODE
-A cool bit of code that handles when a new user joins a server, adding them to all currently online user's  Server User list.
+A cool bit of code that handles when a new user joins a server, adding them to all currently online users'  Server User list.

 ```js
 class ServerChannel < ApplicationCable::Channel